 This procedure reads characters from the character input-port port until a specific separator or the end-of-file is encountered and returns a string containing the sequence of characters read.
+If it is specified, max-length must be a nonnegative exact integer and it places an upper limit on the number of characters that are read.

 The separator is included at the end of the string only if it was the last character read and include-separator? is not #f.
 The separator must be a character or #f (in which case all the characters until the end-of-file are read).
 If it is not specified, port defaults to the current input-port.
-If it is not specified, separator defaults to #\newline.
+If it is not specified, separator defaults to $#\newline$.
 If it is not specified, include-separator? defaults to #f.